ecmwf/open-ecpds/Options.md

 ### gcs.bucketName
 This option allows for the provision of the GCS bucket name.
 If the bucket name is not explicitly defined, it is extracted from the path specified in the directory field.

+### gcs.clientEmail
+Allows specifying the client email associated with a Google service account.
+This client email enables a service account to interact with GCS buckets securely, supporting automation and access control in Google Cloud.

+### gcs.clientId
+Allows specifying the client id, a 21 digit numeric identifier associated with a Google service account.
+If the value is not specified, then it is using the entry from the "login" field.

 ### gcs.ftpgroup
 Allow forcing a group name in the listing output.
 Default group name is the login name.